ltpitt/bash-network-repair-automation/README.md

 ## Prerequisites

-You at least need the "ping" command which should exist on most systems which already have networking.
+GNU / Linux ping command is the only requirement and it should be available on most systems which already have networking.
 In case your system does not have ping it is possible to install it using this command:
 `sudo apt-get install -y iputils-ping`